WordPress/gutenberg/docs/designers-developers/developers/tutorials/javascript/js-build-setup.md

 You can then run the build using: `npm run build`.

 After the build finishes, you will see the built file created at `build/index.js`.
-Enqueue this file in the admin screen as you would any JavaScript in WordPress, see [Step 2 Loading JavaScript](loading-javascript.md), and the block will load in the editor.
+Enqueue this file in the admin screen as you would any JavaScript in WordPress, see [loading JavaScript step in this tutorial](/docs/designers-developers/developers/tutorials/javascript/loading-javascript.md), and the block will load in the editor.

 ## Finishing Touches

 ### Development Mode

-The **build** command in `@wordpress/scripts` runs in a "production" mode.
+The **build** command in `@wordpress/scripts` runs in "production" mode.
 This shrinks the code down so it downloads faster, but makes it difficult to read in the process.
-You can use the **start** command which runs a development mode that does not shrink the code, and additionally continues a running process to watch the source file for more changes and rebuild as you develop.
+You can use the **start** command which runs in development mode that does not shrink the code, and additionally continues a running process to watch the source file for more changes and rebuilds as you develop.

 The start command can be added to the same scripts section of `package.json`: